Dust sample, quantitative fungal culture [C120]

 Field collection method

 There is no specific field collection method for this test, per se.
 Items to be tested should be placed individually in a labeled tube or envelope to which a label containing all relevant sample information has been affixed.
-The test is semi-destructive, since depending on the size of the specimen, we may need to dissect portions of it in the laboratory to obtain a suitably sized coupon for analysis.
+The test is semi-destructive, since depending on the size of the specimen, we may need to dissect and subsample it in the laboratory to obtain a suitably sized portion for analysis.

 Service options